Log geometry and lifting rational points: The firm locus

 \begin{lemma} Let $X \to Y$ be a log flat, log reduced morphism of finite presentation and $\bar y \to Y$ a strict geometric point.
 Write $X_{\bar y} = X \times_Y^{\rm fs} \bar y$ for the f.s.\ fiber.
 Then the fibers of the Artin fans of $\af{X}$ and $\af{X_{\bar y}}$ over $\bar y$ coincide.
 That is, there exists an isomorphism $\af{X_{\bar y}} \times_{\af{\bar y}} \bar y \longsimeq \af{X} \times_{\af{Y}} \bar y$ which makes the triangle

 commute. \end{lemma}

 \begin{proof} Any finitely presented, flat morphism $W \to Z$ with reduced geometric fibers admits an initial factorization through an \'etale $Z$-algebraic space by \cite[Theorem 2.5.2]{romagnypi0}.
 The morphisms $X_{\bar y} \to \Log_{\bar y}$, $X \to \Log_Y$ meet these criteria.
-Write $\scr B, \scr C$ for their initial factorizations.
+Write $\scr B, \scr C$ for their initial factorizations, which are the \emph{relative Artin fans} \cite{RdC} of $X_{\bar y} \to \bar y$ and $X \to Y$.

 The maps $X_{\bar y} \to \scr B$, $X \to \scr C$ have connected geometric fibers by loc.\ cit.
 We have a diagram

 where the dashed arrow exists by the initialness of $\scr B$ and the fact that $\scr C_{\bar y} \coloneqq \scr C \times_{\Log_Y} \Log_{\bar y}$ is \'etale and representable over $\Log_{\bar y}$.